Mini split heat pumps are very popular since they cost much less compared to traditional HVAC systems.

 MRCOOL – DIY-12-HP-115B25 DIY 12k BTU 22 SEER Ductless Heat Pump Split System 3rd Generation – Energy Star 120v (DIY-12-HP-115B)

 Mr Cool Mini Split heat pump is a good unit that works very well for both heating and cooling.

 Do-It-Yourself type individuals will find it to be the simplest to install.

-There is no need to buy and operate HVAC gauges or vacuum pump which many find confusing.
+There is no need to buy and operate HVAC gauges or a vacuum pump, which many find confusing.

-I installed a Mr Cool unit on my garage 1 year ago (See video below) and it has been working very nicely heating in the winter and cooling in the summer.
+I installed a Mr Cool unit in my garage (See video below), and it has been working very nicely, heating in the winter and cooling in the summer.

 The unit heats and cools very well with a remote control that makes it easy to operate.

-My thoughts on Mr Cool units is once installed they work very well.
+My thoughts on Mr Cool units are that once installed, they work very well.

-They are good for the DIY type person that doesn’t want to buy and operate HVAC gauges or vacuum pump.
+They are good for the DIY type person that doesn’t want to buy and operate HVAC gauges or vacuum pumps.